Astrit Selmani

-Astrit Selmani (born 13 May 1997) is a professional footballer who plays as a centre-forward for FC Midtjylland in the Danish Superliga, on loan from Hapoel Be'er Sheva.
-Born in Sweden, he represents the Kosovo national team.
+Astrit Selmani (born 13 May 1997) is a professional footballer who plays as a striker for China League One club Shaanxi Union.
+Born in Sweden, he plays for the Kosovo national team.

 Club career

 Early career and Superettan debut

 Selmani started to play football with local club Malmö FF as a youngster.
 In 2009, at age 12, he injured his cruciate ligament and left the club for Kulladals IF.
 At the age of 17, Selmani joined BK Olympic in Division 3, the Swedish fifth tier, where he made his senior debut.
 In total, he played 37 matches and scored 14 goals for the side.
 Before the start of the 2016 season, Selmani joined Ängelholms FF in Superettan, Sweden's second highest league.
 On 3 April 2016, he made his debut in a 1–0 home win against Syrianska FC, after coming on as a substitute in the 81st minute in place of Oliver Stojanović-Fredin.